emilyriehl/yoneda/src/simplicial-hott/07-discrete.rzk.md

 ## The definition

-Discrete types are types in which the hom-types are canonically equivalent to identity types.
+∞-groupoids are types in which the hom-types are canonically equivalent to identity types.

 ```rzk title="RS17, Definition 7.1"